foxthebomb/MarkovChain/README.md

 JS-based Markov Chain Generator for use on a webpage

 ## Notes
--Assumes two textareas 'input' and 'output' for these purposes -Radio Group 'level' that sets length of n-gram frame
+* Assumes two textareas 'input' and 'output' for these purposes
+* Radio Group 'level' that sets length of n-gram frame